Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Field Testing and Results Analysis

-Figure~\ref{fig:resutls_examples} demonstrates several frames of the CMM FOS testing results.
+Fig.~\ref{fig:resutls_examples} demonstrates several frames of the CMM FOS testing results.
 The first column shows the drone view, the second column depicts the bird's-eye view from LiDAR data, and the third column presents the reconstructed view on the onboard graphical user interface.
 The ego vehicle equipped with the CMM onboard system is marked by a red rectangle in each figure.
 In the GUI, the orange icons represent the GPS locations of the ego vehicle, while the blue ones denote vehicles detected by the roadside LiDAR.
 Additionally, pedestrians are also detected and shown in the GUI with top view pedestrian icons (shown in the video).
-It is worth mentioning that the tracking results are generated and transmitted to the onboard side but are not further explored in this current version of CMM system.
-Meanwhile, due to the lack of labeled datasets, only detection accuracy is evaluated by the confusion matrix, a popular evaluation process used in the computer vision area~\cite{everingham2015pascal}.
+The detection accuracy is evaluated by the \textit{Confusion Matrix}, a popular evaluation process used in the computer vision area~\cite{everingham2015pascal}.

-Specifically, the detection results can be categorized into four classes, which are: \begin{itemize} \item \textbf{True Positive (TP)}: the number of cases predicted as positive by the classifier when they are indeed positive, i.e., a vehicle object is detected as a vehicle.
+Specifically, the detection results can be categorized into four classes: \begin{itemize} \item \textbf{True Positive (TP)}: the number of cases predicted as positive by the classifier when they are indeed positive, i.e., a vehicle object is detected as a vehicle.

 \item \textbf{False Positive (FP)} = the number of cases predicted as positive by the classifier when they are indeed negative, i.e., a non-vehicle object is detected as a vehicle.

 \item \textbf{True Negative (TN)} = the number of cases predicted as negative by the classifier when they are indeed negative, i.e., a non-vehicle object is detected as a non-vehicle object.